Covve/covve.github.io/_posts/2017-03-17-Pet-projects-day-2.md

 ### Michael: A quick push notifications proof of concept
 ![firebase](/images/blog/2017-03-17-Pet-projects-day-2/firebase.png)

 For a long time the team have toyed with the idea of introducing push notifications across Covve's three platforms (cross platform Android app, iOS app and web single page application).
 Michael's pet project conducted the preliminary research into this.
-He evaluated a number of SaaS offerings and implemented a quick PoC using Google's [firebase][Firebase].
+He evaluated a number of SaaS offerings and implemented a quick PoC using Google's [Firebase][firebase].

 Having assessed the implications we now have confidence in the effort and implications of implementing push notifications across Covve.